How to Mount ISO File on Linux

 2. Mount the ISO file to the mount point by typing the following mount command:

-What is important here is the -o loop option.
-It tells the command to map a loop device to the specified ISO file and mount that device on the specified mount point.
+The -o loop,ro options tell the command to map a loop device to the specified ISO file and mount it read-only at the chosen mount point.

 3. To view the ISO image content, use the ls command: